Luis Advíncula: Boca Juniors

 In July 2021, Advinicula was transferred to Boca Juniors, after the club reached an agreement with Rayo.
+He scored Boca's only goal in the 2023 Copa Libertadores final that they ended up losing 2–1 after extra time.

 International career

 Advíncula has been capped for the U-20 Peruvian national team where he played in the South American U-20 in 2009.

 His senior team debut was on 4 September 2010, in a friendly against Canada.
 His second match was against Jamaica in another friendly match on 7 September of that same year.
-He was also summoned by coach Sergio Markarian to play the Copa America 2011 in Argentina.
+He was also summoned by coach Sergio Markarián to play the Copa America 2011 in Argentina.

 Advíncula also took part in the starting eleven in the second leg of the intercontinental play-off against New Zealand on 15 November 2017.
 He played a crucial part in the outcome of the 2–0 victory over New Zealand, helping Peru qualify for the 2018 FIFA World Cup, Peru's first World Cup since 1982.

-In May 2018, he was named in Peru’s final 23-man squad for the 2018 FIFA World Cup in Russia.
+In May 2018, he was named in Peru's final 23-man squad for the 2018 FIFA World Cup in Russia.
 He played all three group matches as his side were knocked out of the tournament.

-On 9 September 2018, he scored his first international goal in a 1–2 friendly loss to Germany.
+On 9 September 2018, he scored his first international goal in a 2–1 friendly loss to Germany.

 On 13 June 2022, after missing a penalty in the decisive World Cup playoff match against Australia as his opponents made the finals he retired from international football aged just 32.